 Reporting of suspected adverse reactions

-drowsiness, lethargy and coma) may occur without cardiovascular or respiratory depression.
-Treatment:
+CNS depression (e.g. drowsiness, lethargy and coma) may occur without cardiovascular or respiratory depression.

-Activated charcoal may help reduce absorption of substantial amounts if given within one hour of ingestion.
-Treatment should be symptomatic and directed at fluid and electrolyte replacement which should be monitored together with the blood pressure and renal function.
-Hyponatraemia should be treated with water deprivation rather than by the administration of sodium chloride.
+Treatment should be supportive and directed at fluid and electrolyte replacement which should be monitored together with blood pressure, blood glucose, ECGs and renal function.
 Cathartics should be avoided.

 About 30% is excreted unchanged in the urine with the remainder excreted as uncharacterized metabolites.

 Also contains: lactose, magnesium stearate, maize starch, pregelatinised maize starch, stearic acid, water.